litmuschaos/test-tools/custom/nsutil/README.md

 # NSUtil

 NSUtil is a cli tool that can be used to execute commands in target namespaces, very similar to nsenter.
 This tool also forwards any kill signals to the executed command and also pipes the standard input and output from the target command.
-Currently this doesn not support mount and user namespaces.
+Currently, this does not support mount and user namespaces.

 ## Usage